Lancashire Best Kept Village Competition

 The aims of the competition then, as now, are to encourage, through community effort and involvement, a high standard of care and maintenance in Lancashire villages and hamlets.

 The competition marked its Diamond Jubilee in 2018, celebrating 60 years of 'inspiring communities to work together to make their villages a better place to live'.

 The competition is open to all villages, hamlets and settlements in Lancashire.
 We encourage all Lancashire villages to enter and to be part of something quite special and communitarian.

-Whilst we had hoped to be able to go ahead with the 2020 competition with entrants for both 'Lancashire Best Kept Village' and 'Outstanding Features' categories, Government announcements and impact of Covid-19 measures meant that we took the decision not to go ahead with the 2020 competition.
-We are now pleased to announce that the Competition will be going ahead this year with entries requested by 17th April.
+Whilst we had hoped to be able to go ahead with the 2020 competition, with entrants registered for both 'Lancashire Best Kept Village' and 'Outstanding Features' categories, Government announcements and impact of Covid-19 measures meant that we took the decision not to proceed.
+Happily, we were able to announce that the competition could go ahead this year with entries requested by 17th April.
 46 villages have entered, and the first round of judging has taken place; villages progressing to be announced on 4th August, with winners eventually being announded 11th October at the Presentation event at Eaves Hall, West Radford.